sscovil/random/README.md

 # Random

-An assortment of useful random number functions.
+An assortment of useful randomness functions, with TypeScript type declarations.

 ## Installation